Resogam H, 1500 me (300 mcg)/2ml 2 ml syringes with needle

 in 2 ml

-(in a filled syringe)
+(in filled syringe)

-Human anti-Rhesus immunoglobulin
+Human anti-rhesus immunoglobulin

 750 ME